ocaml-gospel/gospel/docs/docs/language/locations.md

     model size: int *)      (* Its Gospel specification   *)
 ```

-Although the preprocessor is available via the `gospel pps` command, it is also
+Although the preprocessor is available via the `gospel pps` command, it's also
-applied automatically on type-checking, so you should not have to worry about
+applied automatically on type-checking, so you shouldn't have to worry about
 manually applying it.

 :::info

 The special `(*@ ... *)` comment notation will be used throughout the
-documentation, and the attribute notation will not appear anymore.
+documentation, and the attribute notation won't appear anymore.

 :::

-## Specifications and documentation comments
+## Specifications and Documentation Comments

 Note that Gospel annotations can be combined with traditional documentation
-comments, *e.g.* as follows:
+comments.
+For example:

 ```ocaml
 val eucl_division: int -> int -> int * int